MicrosoftDocs/winrt-related/winrt-related-src/midl-3/intro.md

 found in some other languages.
 But, unlike function pointers, delegates are object-oriented and type-safe.

-If we don't want to use the [**WindowSizeChangedEventHandler**](/uwp/api/windows.ui.xaml.windowsizechangedeventhandler) delegate type from the platform, then we can declare our own delegate type.
+If we don't want to use the [**WindowSizeChangedEventHandler**](/uwp/api/windows.ui.xaml.windowsizechangedeventhandler) delegate type from the platform, then we can define our own delegate type.

 ```idl
 delegate void SizeChangedHandler(Object sender, Windows.UI.Core.WindowSizeChangedEventArgs args);